xiaxiaxiaxiaxiaruo/learn_git/readme.txt

-git is a distributed version control system. git is free software distrubuted under the GPL. creating a new branch is quick.
+git is a distributed version control system. git is free software distrubuted under the GPL. creating a new branch is quick & aimple.